-Catering: BakeHouse, Chopstix Noodle Bar, Costa, El Mexicana, KFC, McDonald's, West Cornwall Pasty Co, Nescafe Alegria, Krispy Kreme Shops: M&S Simply Food, Top Gift, WHSmith Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Quicksilver, Regus Express, Showers Motel: Ramada Forecourt: Shell (with: Autogas LPG), Select, deli by Shell, Costa Express, Air1 AdBlue, Car Wash
+Catering: BakeHouse, Chopstix Noodle Bar, Costa, El Mexicana, KFC, McDonald's, West Cornwall Pasty Co, Nescafe Alegria, Krispy Kreme Shops: M&S Simply Food, Sweet Barrels, Top Gift, WHSmith Main Amenities: Children's Play Area, Ecotricity Electric Vehicle Charging Point, Quicksilver, Regus Express, Showers Motel: Ramada Forecourt: Shell (with: Autogas LPG), Select, deli by Shell, Costa Express, Air1 AdBlue, Car Wash

 First three hours free for all vehicles, after which you must pay £35 per 24 hour period.
 Parking tickets can be bought from machines in the car park and can be paid in either GBP or Euros.

 The service area opened on 1 December 2000 and became the biggest and busiest of Extra's first three services.
 They said that most of the units would become conference facilities and they would not use franchises.
 Strictly speaking they haven't used franchises, but they've leased units out to firms who do.

 The motel here was originally a Days Inn, however it was re-branded and refurbished in July 2015.

 Early facilities included a McColl's newsagent.
 A Ben & Jerry's kiosk was also trialled here for a time.